mluqi/mluqi/README.md

 - 👯 I’m looking to collaborate on [ColorBlindTest](https://github.com/mluqi/colorblind-test)

-- 👨‍💻 All of my projects are available at [https://www.linkedin.com/in/mluqi10/](https://www.linkedin.com/in/mluqi10/)

 - 📫 How to reach me **mluqi12@gmail.com**

 - 📄 Know about my experiences [https://www.linkedin.com/in/mluqi10/](https://www.linkedin.com/in/mluqi10/)